induktio/thinker/Details.md

 Features not supported
 ======================
 Currently the features listed here are not supported while Thinker is enabled.
 The list may be subject to change in future releases.
+Some requested features are not feasible to implement due to the limitations of patching a game binary.

-1. Network multiplayer is not supported because of the extra code required to synchronize the game state across computers.
+1. Network multiplayer (excluding PBEM) is not supported because of the large amounts of extra code required to synchronize the game state across computers.
+2. More factions/units/bases.
+These limits were hardcoded in the game binary at compilation time and are not feasible to change without a full open source port.
-2. Some custom scenario rules in "Edit Scenario Rules" menus are not supported fully.
+3. Some custom scenario rules in "Edit Scenario Rules" menus are not supported fully.
 This will not affect randomly generated maps.

-In addition, there are several often requested features that unfortunately are not feasible to implement due to the limitations of patching a game binary.
-These include at least:

-1. More factions/units/bases.
-These limits were hardcoded in the game binary at compilation time and are not feasible to change without a full open source port.
-2. Moddable hit points for each reactor level.
-Currently these values are fixed at 10x reactor level.
+However these rules are supported: No terraforming, No colony pods can be built and No secret projects can be built.

 Known bugs